wp-plugins/w4-post-list/readme.txt

 * or random

-Next is pagination for your list.
-There three type of pagination, 1.
-Next / Previous links, 2.
-Numeric navigation flat - Ex: 1, 2, 3, 2.
-Numeric navigation showing in unordered list.
-Pagination can also be used by Ajax, no page-loading.
+Enable pagination for your list.
+There three type of pagination -
+* Next / Previous links
+* Numeric navigation flat - Ex: 1, 2, 3.
+* Numeric navigation showing in unordered list.

+Ajax can be enabled for pagination to avoid page-loading.

 The next thing is Templates.
 And that's the Prime Feature of this plugin.
-Templates are designed using Shortcodes and HTML codes.
-You can create a simple list just showing post title and and linked to the post page.
-Or you can display complex list using following elements -
+Templates can be designed using Shortcodes and HTML codes.
+You can create a simple list just showing post title and linked to the post page, or you can display complex list using any of the information relating to post.
+Some of these are -

 * post thumbnail
 * post categories